yuekai/archetypes/README.md

 # archetypes

 `archetypes` is a Python package for archetypal analysis and (semi-)nonnegative matrix factorization.
-For details, please refer to [Damle et al. (2014)](http://arxiv.org/abs/1405.4275).
+For details, please refer to [Damle and Sun (2014)](http://arxiv.org/abs/1405.4275).